Dance Evaluation Form

 Meet with your panel to align on rating standards.
 What separates a "4" from a "3" in technique?
 What does excellent musicality look like in this style?
 Shared definitions mean consistent scoring across evaluators.
 Review the choreography you'll teach so all judges know what to expect.

 Prepare your space.
 Mark floor patterns, test your sound system, and ensure adequate room for across-the-floor work.
-A smooth-running audition reflects well on your program and helps nervous dancers perform their best.
+A smooth-running audition reflects well on your program and helps nervous dancers perform at their highest level.

 Sample Audition Drills